-At 74Software, we are committed to fostering work-life balance by ensuring that employees have access to family-related leave, including maternity, paternity, parental, and carers' leave.
-The Company upholds equitable access to these benefits across its workforce, aligning with local legal requirements in each operating country. merger of Axway and SBS in September 2024.
-However, given the Company's role as a software publisher, the risk of workrelated accidents and occupational health hazards remains extremely low.
-Employees primarily work in office-based environments, with minimal exposure to high-risk conditions.
+74Software is committed to fostering work-life balance by ensuring that employees have access to family-related leave, including maternity, paternity, parental, and carers' leave.
+The Company upholds equitable access to these benefits across its workforce, aligning with local legal requirements in each operating country.